douglasahlquist/music_translations/Thai/README.md

-Yes, the Thai language does have a romanized script equivalent, commonly known as Romanization or transliteration.
+Thai language has a romanized script equivalent, commonly known as Romanization or transliteration.
 This is a way of representing Thai words using the Latin (Roman) alphabet.

 There are several systems for Romanizing Thai, including: